mokshadharma/llm-instructions/ed-non-interactive-guide.md

 q
 EDSCRIPT4829
 ```
-**Result:** Both edits target correct original line numbers. **SUCCESS.**
+**Result:** Both operations target correct line numbers. **SUCCESS.**

-### Multiple Scripts

-When using multiple scripts (each with `w`), each script sees a NEW file state.
-Line numbers shift after each write.
-See "Multi-Script Editing with Verification" section for details.

-**Key principle:** Bottom-up ordering within each script, and verification between scripts to account for line number shifts.
+### Why One Operation Per Invocation?

+Ed does **not** abort on error.
+If an assertion or edit fails, ed prints an error but continues executing all subsequent commands, including `w` (write).
+This means:
+- A failed assertion in a multi-operation script still saves the file
+- You can't stop after detecting a problem
+- Partial edits get written to disk

+With one operation per invocation, you can verify and stop between operations if something goes wrong.

 ## The Robust Workflow